dulankasheshan/Schooligo-Driver/README.md

 <img src="res/logo/logo.png" width="500px">

-# SCHOOLIGO: 🚌 A Next-Gen School Bus Tracking System 🌟
+# SCHOOLIGO - Driver: 🚌 A Next-Gen School Bus Tracking System 🌟

 Welcome to SCHOOLIGO, where the future of school transportation management is redefined!
 Developed collaboratively as a university project using Flutter, SCHOOLIGO offers an innovative solution for schools, parents, and bus drivers.